This summer, I’ve been trying to get out of Boston as much as possible on the weekends and explore some of my favorite spots in New England.

 We left Boston on a Thursday morning with the intention to get into Newport early and go to the beach but as New England weather would have it, it was grey and overcast for our entire trip.
 We spent the night at The Attwater (seriously incredible) and most of our time eating and walking around the shops downtown.

 One of my favorite parts about exploring this picturesque city was trying the healthy cafes and restaurants.
 A lot of these places were recommended by friends and you guys on Instagram, so thank you to everyone who commented.
 I so appreciate the help!

-Here’s a brief round up on staying healthy in Newport, RI.
+Here’s a brief round up on healthy travel guide in Newport, RI.

 Healthy Travel: Stay

 The rooms at the Attwater are bright, spacious and decorated with pops of color, which I found refreshing from the sometimes overdone nautical theme.
 The hotel is situated roughly in between downtown and the beaches and has a gorgeous secluded back deck, which was the perfect place to hang out and unwind before dinner on Thursday evening and relax in the morning when we woke up on Friday.
 In the summer, the hotel also offers outdoor yoga classes on the deck on Thursdays with local instructors, which is complimentary for guests.

 After eating lunch, walking around downtown and checking in, the three of us took the complimentary yoga class and it ended up being just us so the instructor was able to customize the class based on our requests.